bennettfeely/time.lapse.co/README.md

 How it works
 ------------

-time.lapse.co does it's work completely in your browser using all sorts of new HTML5 features.
+time.lapse.co does it's work completely in your browser using the awesome  [Whammy.js](https://github.com/antimatter15/whammy) encoder by [Antimatter15](https://github.com/antimatter15).

 Browser Support
 ---------------